lucasjoliveau/doc/es/developer/reference/frontend/assets.md

 The order in which assets are loaded is sometimes critical and must be deterministic, mostly for stylesheets priorities and setup scripts.
-Assets in Odoo are processed as follows:
+Assets in Konvergo ERP are processed as follows:

   1. When an asset bundle is called (e.g. `t-call-assets="web.assets_common"`), an empty list of assets is generated